What are the aims and mission of Bhaktivedanta College?

 Read about the aims of the course leading to a BA in Theology and Religious Studies (TRS) here: bhaktivedantacollege.com/program/theology/

 What degrees does Bhaktivedanta College offer?Bhaktivedanta College is in partnership with the University of Chester, an acknowledged centre for Theology and Religious Studies in the U.K. After three years of studies, students are awarded an accredited Bachelor’s degree.
-In September 2013 Bhaktivedanta College will offer online, for the first time, a course leading to a BA in Theology and Religious Studies.
-An on-site course leading to a Master’s degree in Theology and Religious Studies may be launched in September 2014.
+Currently, we are offering a BA (Hons) in Theology and Religious Studies both onsite and online.

 Who runs Bhaktivedanta College?Bhaktivedanta College is a non-profit educational initiative overseen by the ISKCON Ministry of Educational Development and a Board of Trustees.
 The College’s Faculty Council deals with the academic standards and quality assurance.
 The management is done by its Administrative Council.

 To enroll at Bhaktivedanta College, how much education do I need?
 How old do I have to be?One must have a secondary education diploma or be a mature student above 22 years of age.
 Applicants who do not have a high school diploma should at least have two A levels plus three different GCSE passes at grade C or above.
 The College does look at individual cases on the basis of the submitted application.
 Students of all ages are welcome.
 In the study year 2012-13 we had students from 18 to 50 years of age.